First published: 12th March 2020

 GatherContent: content planning

 All team members are provided a company laptop when they join us, and so the team can continue to work as normal remotely with secure company equipment, configured inline with our Cyber Essentials certification.
 They have also been provided with extra guidance around how to get the most from working from home.

-Our internal company knowledge base has also been updated with guidance, processes and structure for working remotely.
+Our internal company knowledge base has also been regularly updated with guidance, processes and structure for working remotely.

 Meetings with clients

-Update: due to the Government’s stay at home guidance, no in person meetings will be taking place at this time.
+We’re currently conducting all workshops and meetings through video calls using Google Hangouts, Zoom or your preferred system.
+No in person meetings will be taking place at this time.
 This will be reviewed as Government advice is clarified.